 (6) A hospice care program, as defined in section 3712.01 of the Revised Code;

-(7) A community mental health agency, as defined in section 5122.01 of the Revised Code;
+(7) A community mental health services provider, as defined in section 5122.01 of the Revised Code;

 (8) An ambulatory surgical facility, as defined in section 3702.30 of the Revised Code;